Self-Supervised Learning Through Efference Copies: Results

 \subsection{Recovering contrastive \& non-contrastive SSL from the identity-related inverse model}

 Depending on the specific instantiation of the identity-related inverse model, we recover several common approaches for SSL using the concept of ECs.
-In particular, we show that based on the choice of the learned $q_\theta(a_\mathrm{id}|x,x')$, we can recover from the identity-related loss either contrastive losses (i.e.\ instance discrimination) such as employed in SimCLR~\citep{chen2020simple}, ReLIC~\citep{mitrovic2021representation} or ReLICv2~\citep{tomasev2022pushing}, or non-contrastive approaches such as BYOL~\citep{grill2020bootstrap} (see below, and Appendices~\ref{sec:ntxent_recovery},~\ref{sec:byol_recovery}, and~\ref{sec:relic_recovery}).
+In particular, we show that based on the choice of the learned $q_\theta(a_\mathrm{id}|x,x')$, we can recover from the identity-related loss either contrastive losses (i.e.\ instance discrimination) such as employed in SimCLR~\citep{chen2020simple}, ReLIC~\citep{mitrovic2021representation} or ReLICv2~\citep{tomasev2022pushing}, or non-contrastive approaches such as BYOL~\citep{grill2020bootstrap} (see below, and Appendices~\aref{sec:ntxent_recovery},~\aref{sec:byol_recovery}, and~\aref{sec:relic_recovery}).

 First, we consider here as an example the identity-related inverse model that gives rise to the contrastive loss of SimCLR~\citep{chen2020simple}.
 We define this inverse model's probability of no identity-switch, i.e. $a_\mathrm{id}=0$, in the common way used for the positive view in contrastive learning~\citep{chen2020simple}, for which we adopt the notation provided by~\citet{mitrovic2021representation}: